 At our ServiceOntario office, we have implemented some new practices to ensure our customers and staff remain healthy.

-- The Campbellford ServiceOntario office will be operating on modified hours until further notice: Monday to Friday, 10 am to 3 pm.
-CLOSED from 12 pm to 1 pm.
-The office will NOT be open on Saturdays.
+- The Campbellford ServiceOntario office will be operating on modified hours until further notice: Monday to Friday, 10 am to 4 pm, (closed from 12 pm to 1 pm); Saturdays 9 am to 12 pm.

 - All customers to enter through Chamber of Commerce entrance.
 We will be asking screening questions to determine if you can enter.
 If you answer “Yes” to any questions you will not be able to enter and to contact your family health care provider or call Telehealth and speak to a registered nurse at 1-866-797-0000.